 Diagnosis

-If symptoms of depression and suicidal thoughts are occurring for you or a loved one, it is encouraged for you to consult your medical provider or mental health professional.
+If symptoms of depression and suicidal thoughts are occurring for you or a loved one, it is encouraged for you to consult your medical provider or mental health professional to find your suicidal safety and support.
 Different questions that may be given to you during this process can include the following:

 Treatment